Brooklyn Bars & Nightlife

 56-06 Cooper Ave., Bushwick

 There’s no dearth of awesome tiny bars in New York City—but Nowadays is something else entirely.
 With its sprawling outdoor space that easily fits DJs, dance parties, and picnic tables, it’s the ultimate spot to while away summer Saturdays sipping cocktails and grazing on incredible food (the White Rhino sandwich is cauliflower-caper-Gruyere heaven).
 On the border of Bushwick, Brooklyn, and Ridgewood, Queens, the breezy hangout is a fantastic time day or night.
-In colder months, everything moves indoors—you lose the whimsy of partying with friends under the night sky, but you gain a legit dance floor (with a smoke machine).
+In colder months, everything moves indoors—you lose the whimsy of partying with friends under the night sky, but you gain a dance floor that goes all night on Saturday evenings—from 10 p.m. until the next afternoon.

 Pearl’s Social and Billy Club